Ukrainian Refugees Find Employment In Ontario, Canada Through Joblio Platform

 Jul 15, 2022, 08:00 ET

-Regarded as the gold standard in the field of cross-border employment, the global recruitment platform teamed up with a consortium of Canadian companies and Starlight Investments, to help Ukrainian refugees obtain protected status under the CUAET program and find jobs and housing.
+Regarded as the gold standard in the field of cross border employment, the global recruitment platform teamed up with a consortium of Canadian companies and Starlight Investments, to help Ukrainian refugees obtain protected status under the CUAET program and find jobs and housing.

 MIAMI, July 15, 2022 /PRNewswire/ -- Joblio Inc has today announced that it has successfully secured jobs for the first group of Ukrainian refugees resettled in Canada.
-The ethical recruitment platform is regarded as the gold standard in the field of cross-border employment and teamed up with Canadian companies to help the refugees find employment in across Canada.
+The ethical recruitment platform is regarded as the gold standard in the field of cross-border employment and teamed up with Canadian companies to help the refugees find employment across Canada.

-Since the beginning of the Russian invasion, Joblio has helped Ukrainian refugees fleeing the horrendous conflict to find employment in Germany, Romania, Poland, and the USA.
+Since the beginning of the Russian invasion, Joblio has helped Ukrainian refugees fleeing the horrendous conflict to find employment in Canada.
 Jon Purizhansky, CEO and co-founder of Joblio Inc, has reiterated the company's commitment to assisting refugees from Ukraine and insists that it will continue to channel its resources to facilitate their rapid introduction into safer countries.

 “Our focus at Joblio is to revolutionize migrant assimilation by offering continuous support to help them face unexpected challenges.” - Jon Purizhansky.